-The GPA ranges for the distinction are determined at the end of each May based on the cumulative GPAs of LSA’s Winter term graduating class.
-The same ranges are used for the Summer and Fall graduating classes of that calendar year.
-The most recent ranges are noted below.
+The GPA ranges for the distinction are determined at the end of each May based on the cumulative GPAs of LSA’s graduating cohorts in that academic year (that May plus the previous August and December).
+These new ranges are then used for the May, August, and December graduating classes of that calendar year.
 You can also view our historical distinction ranges.

 Due to COVID-19, Winter 2020 cumulative GPAs will not be included when determining distinction ranges.